-Native to South-East Asia and also India, bacopa is a perennial plant that grows on moist soil in tropical areas, like marshlands in China, Nepal, India and Sri-Lanka.
+Native to South-East Asia and also India, bacopa is a perennial plant used for its historical health benefits.
+It grows on moist soil in tropical areas, like marshlands in China, Nepal, India and Sri-Lanka.

 Further away from its native habitat, this sprawling plant also grows in Florida and can even be grown in peat bogs and ponds.